Port

 At Carrog, rejoin your motorcoach and continue to a local hotel for lunch.

-The afternoon begins with a short transfer to Chirck Castle.
-King Edward, I built this border stronghold on its hilltop site around 1295.
-Since then, it has been occupied continuously, and the elegant stately home that you'll visit today combines the styles of many different architectural periods.
-The spirit of the original structure is preserved in the Adam's Tower, which has a magnificent dungeon and clearly shows the 15-foot-thick walls.
-Don't miss the 'murder holes' through which burning pitch could be poured onto anyone trying to batter or burn down the doors below.
-Now owned by the National Trust, the castle is surrounded by beautiful formal gardens with topiary hedges and many flowering shrubs.
+The afternoon begins with a short transfer to Chirk Castle.
+King Edward I built this border stronghold on its hilltop site around 1295.
+Visit the Adam's Tower, which has a magnificent dungeon and 15-foot-thick walls.
+Don't miss the "murder holes" through which burning pitch could be poured onto anyone trying to batter or burn down the doors below -- charming endeavors all around.
+Now owned by the National Trust, Chirk Castle is surrounded by beautiful formal gardens with topiary hedges and many flowering shrubs.
 Wander through the gardens for fine views of the castle's bastion exterior.

 Then, commence the return journey, leaving behind the delightful Welsh countryside, crossing the border into England and heading back toward Liverpool.